When will Aussie SMEs buy electric vehicles?

 Small Business Loans Australia commissioned an independent survey of 210 Australian SME owners and senior SME decision makers to gauge whether Government efforts to incentivise electric vehicle purchases will be effective for small-to-medium businesses.

 The survey specifically asked SMEs whether the Federal Government’s Electric Car Discount Bill, which was introduced in Parliament on 27 July 2022, would motivate them to buy an electric vehicle.
 If it passes, the Bill will exempt some electric vehicle purchases from being liable for fringe benefits tax.
 This exemption is applicable only to vehicles below the luxury car tax threshold ($84,916 for 2022-23) and for which employees can also use as personal vehicles.
+That means that novated leasing arrangements provide a unique tax benefit for employees using them.

 Small Business Loans Australia surveyed businesses across the full SME range: micro (1-10 employees), small (11-50 employees), and medium (51-200 employees).